 My Sanford Chart allows you secure online access to your personal health information and your child's health information.
 It's available anywhere you have internet access.
 There is no cost to you and registering is quick and simple.

-The more immature the brain, the more fragile the brain's blood vessels and the more sensitive they are to changes in blood pressure.
+The more immature the brain is, the more fragile the brain's blood vessels are and the more sensitive they are to changes in blood pressure.
 So extremely premature infants are at the greatest risk for this problem.

 To learn more visit Healthwise.org